This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 (2) Receive an EFC in the range of 0 to 2190 and not exceed a total household income of ninety-six thousand dollars on the student's FAFSA, except as described in this rule.
 The chancellor may choose to modify the total household income eligibility threshold, not to exceed a maximum income eligibility threshold of twice the median household income in Ohio, to maintain correlation with Ohio's median household income.
 As used in this rule, "median household income" means as reported annually by the United States census bureau.
 It is the intention of the chancellor that the income eligibility threshold will be established and communicated to each eligible participating institution by October first for awards to be made beginning in the first term of the following academic year.

 (3) Make appropriate academic progress toward an eligible associate's degree, bachelor's degree, or nursing diploma.

 (1) No funds shall be used if the student is:

 (a) Enrolled in a course of study leading to a degree in religion or theology, or other field of preparation for a religious profession, unless such course of study leads to an accredited bachelor of arts, bachelor of science, associate of arts, or associate of science degree;

 (c) Serving a term of imprisonment.

-It is the intent of the chancellor of the Ohio board of regents to provide OCOG awards to undergraduate students only if they enroll in participating institutions of higher education in which there is not discrimination among students in admission, in institutional services, or in placement based upon race, sex, religion or national origin.
-Each participating institution is expected to have met the various requirements under the provisions of the Federal Civil Rights Act of 1964. as amended.
+It is the intent of the chancellor of higher education to provide OCOG awards to undergraduate students only if they enroll in participating institutions of higher education in which there is not discrimination among students in admission, in institutional services, or in placement based upon race, sex, religion or national origin.
+Each participating institution is expected to have met the various requirements under the provisions of the Federal Civil Rights Act of 1964, as amended.